Megaloblastic Anemia

 Vitamin B12 is found in foods of animal origin such as liver, meat, fish and dairy products but not in fruit, cereals nor vegetables.

-How are vitamin B12 and folic acid absorbed in the body?
+How are vitamin B12 and folate absorbed in the body?

 Vitamin B12 (cobalamin) absorption